 Step 4: Preview email

-When your welcome email is ready, scroll down and click Preview.
+When your welcome email is ready, scroll up and click Preview.

 You can choose to view your email in the browser or send a copy to your email.
 Either way, you can view the desktop and mobile versions of your welcome email.